OgarProject/Ogar/README.md

 # Ogar
 A fully functional open source Agar.io server implementation, written in Node.js.
 Ogar is designed to be used with the latest Agar.io client.

-### Official Website
-The official website for the Ogar Project is [ogarproject.com](http://ogarproject.com).
-You can register on our forums to chat with other Ogar users, get support, advertise your server, and more.

 ### Purchased Ogar?
 If you've purchased a copy of Ogar, you've probably been ripped off.
-[This post on our website explains why.](http://ogarproject.com/threads/psa-if-you-purchased-ogar-youve-been-ripped-off.6/)

-## Obtaining and Using
-If you are on Windows, you can download the latest binary build of Ogar [from this page](http://dl.ogarproject.com/).
-The binary is the easiest way to get started running an Ogar server.
-If you'd like to tinker with the source code, you can follow the instructions below (and slightly modify them) to run the source on Windows.
+Ogar is a free service to the community

 As Ogar is written in Node.js, you must have Node.js, its "ws" and "vector2-node" modules installed to use it (unless you are using the Windows binary).
 You can usually download Node using your distribution's package manager (for *nix-like systems), or from [the Node website](http://nodejs.org).
 To install the "ws" module that is required, you can:
 - for Windows, run `Install Dependecies.bat` located in the folder where this file is.